 How to activate automated service case assignment

-1) Log in to the TeamViewer Management Console and choose Design & Deploy.
-Then, click the the + button and choose QuickSupport, or choose Host.
+- Log in to the TeamViewer (Classic) Management Console and choose Design & Deploy.
+Then, click the + button and choose QuickSupport, or choose Host.

-2) In the following dialog box, activate Allow customer to initiate a service case checkbox, select the group you want the module to be assigned to, and select a Default assignee.
+- In the following dialog box, activate the Allow customer to initiate a service case checkbox, select the group you want the module to be assigned, and select a Default assignee.

 If the group is shared

-- If you set the Default assigne to a specific user, only this user will receive the service cases coming from this very module.
+- If you set the Default assignee to a specific user, only this user will receive the service cases from this module.

-- If you set the Default assignee on Unassigned, all users who have access to the group will receive the service case request.
+- If you set the Default assignee to Unassigned, all users who have access to the group will receive the service case request.

 If the group is not shared, all requests will be sent to the user that created the module and the group.

 You can also activate the feature for existing modules once you have migrated them to the latest version.
-You can change the assignees at any time, just a restart of the module is necessary.
+You can change the assignees anytime; a module restart is necessary.